benningtonlee7/Dependency-Parser-With-Neural-Networks/README.md

 The first 5 entries are special symbols. <CD> stands for any number (anything tagged with the POS tag CD), <NNP> stands for any proper name (anything tagged with the POS tag NNP). <UNK> stands for unknown words (in the training data, any word that appears only once). <ROOT> is a special root symbol (the word associated with the word 0, which is initially placed on the stack of the dependency parser). <NULL> is used to pad context windows.

+## Extracting Input/Output matrices for training

 To train the neural network we first need to obtain a set of input/output training pairs.
 More specifically, each training example should be a pair (x,y), where x is a parser state and y is the transition the parser should make in that state.

 Take a look at the file **extract_training_data.py**
-- States: The input will be an instance of the class State, which represents a parser state.
+- **States**: The input will be an instance of the class State, which represents a parser state.
 The attributes of this class consist of a stack, buffer, and partially built dependency structure deps. stack and buffer are lists of word ids (integers).
 The top of the stack is the last word in the list stack[-1].
 The next word on the buffer is also the last word in the list, buffer[-1].
 Deps is a list of (parent, child, relation) triples, where parent and child are integer ids and relation is a string (the dependency label).
-- Transitions: The output is a pair (transition, label), where the transition can be one of "shift", "left_arc", or "right_arc" and the label is a dependency label.
+- **Transitions**: The output is a pair (transition, label), where the transition can be one of "shift", "left_arc", or "right_arc" and the label is a dependency label.
 If the transition is "shift", the dependency label is None.
 Since there are 45 dependency relations (see list deps_relations), there are 45*2+1 possible outputs.

 **Obtaining oracle transitions and a sequence of input/output examples.**

 We cannot observe the transitions directly from the treebank.
 We only see the resulting dependency structures.
 We therefore need to convert the trees into a sequence of (state, transition) pairs that we use for training.
-This part is implemented in the function get_training_instances(dep_structure).
+This part is implemented in the function **get_training_instances(dep_structure)**.
 Given a DependencyStructure instance, this method returns a list of (State, Transition) pairs in the format described above.

 **get_input_representation(self, words, pos, state)** takes as parameters a list of words in the input sentence, a list of POS tags in the input sentence and an instance of class State.
 It should return an encoding of the input to the neural network, i.e. a single vector.